 - Assist the foster carer to complete their end of placement report if required;

-Where allegations regarding childcare or child protection are made, the supervising social worker should:
+Where allegations regarding childcare or safeguarding are made, the supervising social worker should:

-- Discuss fully, with the carer and their family, all the issues that have led to the allegation, as agreed at the Strategy Meeting;
+- Discuss fully with the carer, and their family, all the issues that have led to the allegation, to the extent agreed at the Strategy Meeting;

 - Make the carers aware of the process and of their rights during any investigation;

-- Make the carer's aware of their own possible conflict of interests and inform them of where they can seek alternative support and advice from the Fostering Network or other independent sources.
+- Make the carers aware of their own possible conflict of interests and inform them of where they can seek alternative support and advice from Foster Talk or other independent sources.